 Take a walk

-Seafood is one thing you don't want to miss out on.
-In town or anywhere else in Mumbai.
+Seafood is one thing you don't want to miss out on, in town or anywhere else in Mumbai.
 It's not for the calorie-conscious, though.
 I like to go to Trishna in Kala Ghoda.
 There are lots of other places too, depending on what you like.
-There is a place at the Intercontinental that is supposed to be sensational - Koh.
-I haven't been there, but I've heard a lot about it.
-I like the Thai Pavilion at The President.
-There are smaller eateries too, which are just as good: Mahesh Lunch Home, in Juhu and in South Mumbai, and Soul Fry in Bandra and in town.
+I like the Thai Pavilion at Vivanta by Taj President.
+There are smaller eateries too, which are just as good: Mahesh Lunch Home in Juhu and in South Mumbai, and Soul Fry in Bandra.

 Visit the maidans